MSP-ASU22/MSP-ASU22/README.md

 ### 😄 About Us :
 ##  Microsoft Student Partner Tech Club at ASU is a non-profit student community program that promotes advanced technology through education, practice and innovation.
-It also provides students with both the needed technical and non-technical sessions which packs their lives with high level skills and supports their careers with opportunities..
+It also provides students with both the needed technical and non-technical sessions which packs their lives with high level skills and supports their careers with opportunities.

 ### :hammer_and_wrench: Our Committees :